 Despite the recent focus of the academic community on multicalibration, it has seen little to no uptake in industry.
 Here we summarize various learnings from applying multicalibration in industry through production deployments of~\ourmethod{} and of the Multicalibration Error metric (MCE)~\cite{guy2025measuringmulticalibration}.\\

 \textbf{Learning 1.
-Multicalibration has business value.}\\ Our results demonstrate that multicalibration post-processing can improve real-world models' multicalibration as well as performance metrics that tend to correlate with business outcomes, such as PRAUC.
-Furthermore, baselines such as Isotonic Regression do not achieve similar results.
-This learning contradicts some observations by~\citet{hansen2024multicalibration}: (1) Isotonic Regression is often competitive compared to algorithms designed specifically for multicalibration, and that (2) practitioners may face a trade-off between multicalibration and predictive performance. \ourmethod{} achieves better results than baselines and rarely degrades performance.\\
+Multicalibration has business value.}\\ Our results demonstrate that \ourmethod{} can improve real-world models' multicalibration as well as performance metrics that tend to correlate with business outcomes, such as PRAUC.
+Furthermore, baselines such as Isotonic Regression do not achieve this.
+This contradicts observations by~\citet{hansen2024multicalibration} that (1) Isotonic Regression is often competitive compared to algorithms designed specifically for multicalibration, and (2) practitioners may face a trade-off between multicalibration and predictive performance.\\

 \textbf{Learning 2.
 Practitioners struggle to define protected groups.}\\ Many multicalibration algorithms~\cite{pmlr-v80-hebert-johnson18a,jin2025} require manual specification of the protected groups.
 In our experience deploying multicalibration in production, we found that many ML engineers struggle to manually define relevant protected groups, and lack guidelines and frameworks for defining them.
 This experience is in line with findings from a series of interviews on AI fairness adoption in industry~\cite{holstein2019improving}, where it turns out that practitioners often lack knowledge on different types of biases and cannot identify the relevant biases to correct for.
-Hence, our experience is that in order to succeed in obtaining industry adoption, a multicalibration method needs to relieve users of the burden of manually defining protected groups, like~\ourmethod{} does.\\
+Hence, our experience is that in order to succeed in obtaining industry adoption, a method needs to relieve users of the burden of manually defining protected groups, like~\ourmethod{} does.\\

 \textbf{Learning 3.
-Practitioners consider adopting multicalibration methods only when they work \emph{out-of-the-box}, reliably, and with no risk of harming model performance}\\ Many multicalibration algorithms have hyperparameters.
-We found that industry practitioners are open to applying multicalibration on their production ML models, but only if the required effort is limited.
-Hyperparameter tuning, for example, is often seen as too complex or time-consuming.
-Furthermore, they perceive it as a reliability risk: if a method requires hyperparameter tuning to work well, then they wonder if the hyperparameter configuration will still work well in subsequent model training runs.
+Practitioners consider adopting multicalibration methods only when they work \emph{out-of-the-box}, reliably, and with no risk of harming model performance.}\\ Many multicalibration algorithms have hyperparameters.
+We found industry practitioners to be open to applying multicalibration to production ML models, but only if it takes limited effort.
+Hyperparameter tuning is often seen as complex or time-consuming.
+They also perceive it as a reliability risk: if a method requires hyperparameter tuning to work well, then they wonder if the hyperparameter configuration will still work well in subsequent training runs.